elcarrillo/Masters-Thesis-Template/README.md

 # Master's Thesis Template

-This repository provides a LaTeX template designed by Edgar Carrillo, originally created to meet the thesis formatting requirements for Fisk University's MS in Physics program.
-By making this template publicly available, I aim to assist others in crafting well-structured master's theses and provide a sample framework for academic writing.
+This repository offers a comprehensive LaTeX template designed by Edgar Carrillo, initially created to meet the thesis formatting requirements for Fisk University's MS in Physics program.
+The template includes sample figures, references, tables, and logically organized section titles, making it a complete and practical tool for thesis preparation.

+By sharing this template publicly, I aim to support students in creating well-structured master's theses and provide a clear framework for academic writing.

 <div align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/9/92/LaTeX_logo.svg" alt="LaTeX Logo" title="LaTeX Logo" style="width:50px; height:auto;">